-The Medium Term Financial Strategy will be revised to take into account in particular the effect of Covid-19.
-The key areas of risk being income streams, Business Rates and Council Tax collection, the capital programme and its funding, delays to the anticipated national business rates and fair funding system and ultimately the position and sustainability of the Council's reserves.
+The Medium Term Financial Strategy will continue to be reported as part of the Council's normal finance and performance due diligence.
+The key areas of risk being its key income streams, significant levels of inflation and the ongoing ramifications of the Russian-Ukraine conflict on the global economy, staff recruitment and retention, the challenges and opportunities of both the Freeport and Development Corporation, Business Rates and Council Tax collection, the capital programme and its funding, delays to the anticipated national business rates and fair funding system and ultimately the position and sustainability of the Council's reserves.